Shrirang97/Shrirang97/README.md

 ### I'm a Developer, Programmer and preety much Software Engineer 🤣🤣🤣!!

 - 🔭 I just launched my career, have 1+ year Full Stack experience and #Certified Azure Developer!
-- 🌱 I’m currently learning Machine Learning Advanced, Visualiazation
+- 🌱 I’m currently learning Machine Learning Advanced, Visualiazation and also Azure AI
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 Goals for 2020: Contribute more to Open Source projects
+- 🥅 Goals for 2021: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play CS:GO and Valorant, eat Snacks and love Coffee and Code.😃
 <hr>